Power

 Fed head dread

-A rule issued by the US Office of Personal Management last Thursday created a new category for senior career officials whose work is policy determining, making, or advocating in nature.
+A rule issued by the US Office of Personnel Management last Thursday created a new category for senior career officials whose work is policy determining, making, or advocating in nature.
 Those falling into this category will be made exempt from long-standing job protection nets that allowed employees to appeal against firing or disciplinary actions.

 That’s the latest bad news for the federal workforce, which had already shrunk rapidly last year.
 In October, the government’s employment levels fell to 2.73 million, the lowest point since July 2014.
 That was down 179,000 from September, the largest month-over-month drop since 1995, per data from the Bureau of Labor Statistics.